City Hall and Court House

 City upon request.
 This initial plan must be reviewed and approved by the Public

 Works Traffic Engineer during site plan review.
-Specifics to
+Specifics to be addressed shall

-site without adversely impacting the public road system.
+adversely impacting the public road system.

 Appeal of Variance 5 be granted to remove Condition 5.